 Characters Analysis of John Proctor

 John Proctor keeps struggling with the weight of his sin throughout the play until he faces doom.
 He struggles to keep his name and the respect and integrity associated with it.
 He was striving for good name and respect throughout the play.
-We can guess his struggles for good name and self respect when he submit a statement signed by ninety two people that Rebecca Nurse is an honest and well respected woman in the Salem but court did not accept it.
+We can guess his struggles for good name and self respect when he submits a statement signed by ninety-two people that Rebecca Nurse is an honest and well-respected woman in the Salem but court did not accept it.
 If he can struggle for another individual how he will accept any strain on his own name?

 He was against the witchcraft trail where little girls were accusing innocent and well-respected people and the court was putting them into prison.
 He also denounces Parris openly who is not performing his religious duty.
 He speaks to Mary Warren to tell the court that all the girls are pretending and accusing falsely and also submit a signed statement of Mary Warren that she was pretending like other girls.
 He was the only person who had a deep concern with the lives of innocent accused individuals.

 He willingly sacrifices his good name just to save his wife and other innocents.
 Once Proctor admits his adultery with Abigail, he effectively considers himself an adulterer and loses his respect associated with his good name.
 He reveals his adultery in order to prove Abigail a fraud and to save lives of those innocents who were falsely accused by Abigail including his wife Elizabeth.
 But ironically he cannot do so and instead of proving Abigail a fraud he unintentionally proves his wife a liar who hides adultery of her husband in the court, not knowing that her husband has already confessed it.